magento/devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 * Editable Version #: The version of the service you add snippets to for validating and activating
 * type: Specifies the location to place the generated snippet such as `init` (above subroutines) and within subroutines like `recv`.
 See [Fastly VCL snippet object values](https://docs.fastly.com/api/config#snippet){:target="_blank"} for information on these values.
 * content: The snippet of VCL code to run
 * priority: All Magento module uploaded snippets are 50.
 If you want an action to occur prior to Magento modules, enter a lower number like 5.
 If after Magento modules, use a higher number like 75.
+The defaul priority is 100.
 * dynamic: Indicates if this is a [dynamic snippet](https://docs.fastly.com/guides/vcl-snippets/using-dynamic-vcl-snippets){:target="_blank"}

 ### Get a service version number {#version-number}